mcmatan/EasyList/README.md

 **CellConfiguration** block is used to define different cell types.
 Set Its return type to your custom cell, and set Its params.
-After creating the amount of cell configuration blocks you need, choose your Configuration type:
+After creating the amount of cell configuration blocks you need, choose your ListType:
-- ConfigurationAutoSizingCells for auto sizing cells
+- ListTypeAutoSizingCells for auto sizing cells
-- ConfigurationStaticCellHeight static cell sizes
+- ListTypeStaticCellHeight static cell sizes

 Create it, pass CellConfiguration for index path, and the rest of the params (Should be autocompleted)